wesbragagt/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-Making my Bootstrap portfolio responsive
+Making my basic portfolio responsive with the use of media queries.